phonedotcom/API-SDK-objc/docs/SWGGroupsApi.md

         completionHandler: (void (^)(SWGGroupFull* output, NSError* error)) handler;
 ```

+Add a new contact group to an account extension.

-See Account Contact Groups for more info on the properties.
+Add a new contact group to an account extension.
+See Account Contact Groups for details on the properties.

 ### Example
 ```objc